Department of Psychology

 The Educational Specialist (Ed.S.)
 School Psychology

-The Ed.S in School Psychology is a full-time, 3-year, 71 unit program that prepares individuals for practice as school psychologists.
+Welcome to the School Psychology Program at California State University, Fresno.
+School psychology is a dynamic field and graduates are in demand nationally.
+Our Ed.S School Psychology Graduate Program is a full-time, 3-year, 71 unit program that prepares individuals for practice as school psychologists.
 The program is accredited by the state through the California Commission on Teacher Credentialing (CTC) and fully approved at the national level by the National Association of School Psychologists (NASP).
 At program completion, students are awarded the Ed.S degree and institutional recommendation for the Pupil Personnel Services Credential with Advanced Specialization in School Psychology.
 Graduates are eligible to apply for the National Certification in School Psychology (NCSP).

 Coordinator of the Ed.S.
 School Psychology